Interstate 19

 Interstate 19 (I-19) is a north–south Interstate Highway located entirely within the US state of Arizona.
 I-19 travels from Nogales, roughly 90 m from the Mexican border, to Tucson, at I-10.
 The highway also travels through the cities of Rio Rico, Green Valley, and Sahuarita.

-Having a total length of just over 102 km, I-19 is the eighth-shortest primary (two-digit) Interstate Highway in the contiguous 48 states, where only I-86 (Idaho), I-11 (Nevada), I-2 (Texas), I-42 (North Carolina), I-14 (Texas), I-97 (Maryland), and I-87 (North Carolina) are shorter.
+Having a total length of just over 102 km, I-19 is the ninth-shortest primary (two-digit) Interstate Highway in the contiguous 48 states, where only I-86 (Idaho), I-11 (Nevada), I-2 (Texas), I-42 (North Carolina), I-14 (Texas), I-97 (Maryland), I-87 (North Carolina), and I-42 (Arkansas) are shorter.

 While the highway is short, it is a very important corridor, serving as a fast route from Tucson and Phoenix (via I-10) to the Mexican border.
 The highway is a portion of the US section of the CANAMEX Corridor, a trade corridor that stretches north from Mexico across the US to the Canadian province of British Columbia.